baileymooreatx/Lifestyle/Drinks/CloveWater.md

 ## Safety Considerations

-* Avoid concentrated **clove oil**, which can cause liver damage.
-Consult a doctor if you are on blood thinners, diabetes medication, or have upcoming surgery (13:15 - 14:00).
 * **Medication Interactions:** Individuals taking **blood thinners** should consult their doctor because the active compound, eugenol, has anti-platelet activity.
 Additionally, those on **diabetes medications** should be cautious,